Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 > aside negative
 >
 > **Important**
-> Snowflake Native Apps are currently only available on AWS.
-Ensure your Snowflake deployment or trial account uses AWS as the cloud provider.
-Native Apps will be available on other major cloud providers soon.
+> Snowflake Native Apps are currently not supported in Google Cloud Platform.
+Ensure your Snowflake deployment or trial account uses AWS or Azure as the cloud provider.

 ![Native Apps Framework](assets/app_framework.png)